Mejbaur Rahman Sumon: Recognition

 Hawa (2022) was shown in Bangladeshi movie theaters for over 100 days, was submitted as Bangladesh's nomination for the Best International Feature Film at the 95th Academy Awards and was shortlisted for the 80th Golden Globe Awards.
 It was cased at various international film festivals, including the Dhaka International Film Festival and the Kolkata International Film Festival.

+His second film Roid got the selection in tiger competition at 55th International Film Festival Rotterdam.